-It's usually fine to run two packets of most contraceptive pills back-to-back without the usual seven-day break.
-This will stop you having a period.
+It's usually fine to run three packets of combined contraceptive pills back-to-back without having a seven-day break.
+This will usually stop you having a period.

 Is it true that missing a combined pill at the start or end of the packet is more risky than missing one in the middle?